 See also: Fuel Costs and carbon emissions online calculator and Wood Fuel.

 Coal, oil and gas are all major emitters of carbon, and therefore need to be used with great care.
 But burning Wood Fuel, and other recently-harvested biofuels, can never emit more carbon than the plant took in when it was alive.
 As long as new growth is planted as the old growth is burned - and that is what happens throughout Europe - then biofuels are considered to be "carbon neutral", apart from a small carbon 'overhead' from the fossil fuels like oil used to process and transport them.
-(Electricity is the highest carbon emitter because, even though it produces no emissions at the point of use, it is largely made using coal and at relatively poor efficiency.)
+(Electricity, even though it produces no emissions at the point of use, it is still substantially made using fossil fuels and at relatively poor efficiency.)

 The chart above is an approximation for heat delivered allowing for efficiency losses, the 'raw' figures are...

 Carbon intensity of Electricity depends on the fuel used to make it, in the UK see https://carbonintensity.org.uk

 THIS IS BASED ON:

 Emission Factors for Greenhouse Gas Inventories (UK 2021) www.gov.uk/government

 MORE FROM Soliftec...|